gobuffalo/docs/templates/docs/directory-structure.md

 ### locales

 <%= note() { %>
 This directory is optional.
-If you use only one language, you can remove it and the i18n module from the `app.go` file in the `actions` dir.
+If you use only one language, you can remove it and the i18n module from the `app.go` file in the `actions` directory.
 <% } %>

 This directory is used by the <abbr title="internationalization">i18n</abbr> system.
 It will fetch the translation strings from here.